ftwang/node-ledger/README.md

 ### Available commands

-There are five available Ledger commands.
+There are eight available Ledger commands.

 * `accounts` - Lists all accounts for postings.
 * `balance` - Reports the current balance of all accounts.